-Income tax expense was approximately \$0.6 million for the three months ended March 31, 2010 and 2009.
-The effective income tax rate was 21.3% for the three months ended March 31, 2010, compared with 24.7% for the same period of 2009.
+Income tax expense was approximately \$0.6 million and \$0.1 million for the three months ended June 30, 2010 and 2009, respectively.
+The effective income tax rate was 24.6% for the three months ended June 30, 2010, compared with 19.0% for the same period of 2009.
 The difference between our effective tax rate and the US statutory tax rate is principally attributable to foreign tax rate differential and changes in our valuation allowance.
+Should our judgment change about the likely realization of certain United States deferred tax assets, we may reverse a significant amount of the valuation allowance recorded against those deferred tax assets.
+Such reversal would be recorded as an income tax benefit in the period that utilization of these deferred tax assets is determined to be more likely than not and could materially impact our effective income tax rate in future periods.